Department of Plant and Soil Sciences

 Integrated Crop Management Concentration (ICM)

-Assistant Professor Vaughn Reed
+Assistant Professors Vaughn Reed and JagmanDhillon

 Integrated Crop Management (ICM) is the study of food and fiber production utilizing ecologically sound and technologically advanced methods.
 Areas covered include basic concepts of plant science and specific practices in crop initiation, culture, harvesting, processing, distribution and marketing.
 Methods of germplasm enhancement are taught.
 Specific program areas of study include agronomic crop production, crop science, fruit science, seed science, seed technology, and vegetable crop production.
 Students completing the Integrated Crop Management curriculum are prepared for careers as producers, consultants, technical representatives, assistant plant breeders, extension agents, or inspectors with USDA and state agencies.
 This curriculum also provides a good background of basic sciences for those who wish to pursue graduate studies.